Preface:

 The power bridge of a 4-Q amplifier (e.g. ESCON) can act as a rectifier.
 Connecting the EC-motor to the controller, one can get the rectified voltage at the controller power supply input.
 However note, that the voltage will be lower than the generated one, due to the voltage drop (of about 0.8V) in the electronic.

-If the generator's energy resp. the motor's voltage supplied to the motor connector of a controller (e.g. J2 of the "ESCON 50/5") gets higher than its minimum operating voltage (e.g. ESCON 50/5: 7V or 8V), the ESCON gets "alive" and is powered on by the generator's energy.
-The LEDs lit and the processor and control are activated.
-The power stage gets active too if it is enabled.
-Anyway maxon controllers are not designed and not specified for this kind of operation.
-A simple 6 diode rectifier can do the same job too.
-The only advantage is that a motor controller (e.g. ESCON) will be able to limit the current and protect the motor or some add-on mechanics of too high speeds depending on the controller's configuration and external signals.
+- If the motor's voltage supplied to the motor connector of a controller (e.g. J2 of the "ESCON 50/5") gets higher than its minimum operating voltage (e.g. ESCON 50/5: 7V or 8V), the controller gets "alive" and is powered on by the generator's energy.
+The LEDs lit and the processor and control functions are activated.
+The power stage gets active too if it is enabled or based on some configuration.

 3 Generator selection